January 7, 2025

 11. Same as a copycat

 Google Play is unlikely to welcome your app if it merely replicates existing ones.
+This typically refers to apps that don’t offer unique content or functionality compared to others on the market, or that appear to have been submitted multiple times by the same developer with minor changes.
 Lack of uniqueness not only diminishes its appeal but may also lead to rejection for violating guidelines on originality and user value.

 Solutions: